Activities In Queen Elizabeth National Park

 Nature Guided Walks and Hiking

-Experience Nature on foot is even more thrilling and amazing.
+Experience Nature on foot is even more thrilling and amazing attractions in Queen Elizabeth Park.
 Nature walks involves incredible walk within the Park to encounter wildlife, bird species as well enjoying the wonders of the work.
 It may go for 2-4 hours depending on the weather.

 You can choose to do Nature walk in the tropical rainforest of Maramagambo which has well established nature walk paths or take a walk in the Mweya Peninsula.
 You may also do your nature walk along Ishaha River towards the south.
 These areas have beautiful views of savannah, woodland, forest vegetation.
 The walk will make you encounter different bird and mammal species.